Find out all the equipment you need to start a mobile coffee truck

-Here are a few things to look for when choosing to right type of beans for your mobile coffee truck:
+Here are a few things to look for when choosing the right type of beans for your mobile coffee truck:

-Arabica beans – This seems to be the most popular type of beans and coffee experts tend to recommend it.
+Arabica beans – This seems to be the most popular type of bean and coffee experts tend to recommend it.

 Fairtrade – Coffee that is certified as having been produced to fair trade standards by fair trade organizations with the goal of achieving greater equity in international trade.

-Some mobile coffee trucks also sell ice coffee in the summer months which means you will also need a freezer to keep the bags of ice in.
+Some mobile coffee trucks also sell iced coffee in the summer months which means you will also need a freezer to keep the bags of ice in.